Project Title

 Website

 To sustain the progress that has been made in these communities, it is important that neighborhood grantees have the tools and capacity they need to maintain and expand their initiatives and goals.
 Grantees have expressed a particular need for support in advocating for local policy change and solutions and effectively communicating their wins, goals, needs, and value.
 Strengthening these efforts will help ensure the long-term sustainability of the achievements and place-based work in each neighborhood.
-In 2021, NYSHealth awarded TYTHEdesign a grant to support the New York City Department of Health and Mental Hygiene (DOHMH) in sustaining opportunities for safe and healthy physical activity in East Harlem.
+In 2021, NYHealth awarded TYTHEdesign a grant to support the New York City Department of Health and Mental Hygiene (DOHMH) in sustaining opportunities for safe and healthy physical activity in East Harlem.